 Provider staff should be fully aware of the Training Provider's own procedures for preventing malpractice and maladministration, and adhere to those during the on-programme phase of the apprenticeship.
-CMI's policy on EPA Malpractice and Maladministration covers only the End-Point Assessment of apprentices by CMI.
+CMI's policy on EPA Malpractice and Maladministration covers only the EPA of apprentices by CMI.

-Staff or persons involved in the provision of end point assessment
+Staff or persons involved in the provision of EPA

-- All staff are responsible for promptly reporting any suspected malpractice or maladministration to CMI's End-Point Assessment Quality Manager (or their nominated deputy). - CMI's End Point Assessment Quality Manager will ensure all reported cases of suspected malpractice or maladministration are investigated within 20 working days. - CMI's End Point Assessment Quality Manager is responsible for appointing where required, a Lead Investigator who is independent of the staff/apprentices/training provider/employer being investigated. - The appointed Lead Investigator is responsible for undertaking the investigation and documenting the findings within 20 working days. - The Institute for Apprenticeships and Technical Education (IfATE) and/or the Regulator, or their nominated representative, may be responsible for leading the investigation if the End-Point Assessment Quality Manager, in conjunction with the Head of Awarding Body & Compliance, deems the situation to be sufficiently serious to warrant regulatory authority involvement.
+- All staff are responsible for promptly reporting any suspected malpractice or maladministration to CMI's EPA Quality Manager (or their nominated deputy). - CMI's EPA Quality Manager will ensure all reported cases of suspected malpractice or maladministration are investigated within 20 working days. - CMI's EPA Quality Manager is responsible for appointing where required, a Lead Investigator who is independent of the staff/apprentices/training provider/employer being investigated. - The appointed Lead Investigator is responsible for undertaking the investigation and documenting the findings within 20 working days. - The Institute for Apprenticeships and Technical Education (IfATE) and/or the Regulator, or their nominated representative, may be responsible for leading the investigation if the EPA Quality Manager, in conjunction with the Head of Awarding Body & Compliance, deems the situation to be sufficiently serious to warrant regulatory authority involvement.

-Throughout the investigation CMI's End-Point Assessment Quality Manager will be responsible for overseeing the work of the investigation to ensure that due process is being followed, appropriate evidence has been gathered and reviewed and for liaising with and keeping all relevant parties informed.
+Throughout the investigation CMI's EPA Quality Manager will be responsible for overseeing the work of the investigation to ensure that due process is being followed, appropriate evidence has been gathered and reviewed and for liaising with and keeping all relevant parties informed.
 In all cases of whistleblowing, CMI will protect the identity of the informant (should they so wish) in accordance with our duty of confidentiality and/or any other legal duty.

-Where applicable, CMI's End-Point Assessment Quality Manager will inform the Head of Awarding Body &

-Compliance who will decide whether or not to notify IfATE and/or the Regulator of any investigation into suspected or actual cases of serious malpractice and, where there is evidence that results may be invalid, will agree the appropriate course of remedial action with them.
+Where applicable, CMI's EPA Quality Manager will inform the Head of Awarding Body & Compliance who will decide whether or not to notify IfATE and/or the Regulator of any investigation into suspected or actual cases of serious malpractice and, where there is evidence that results may be invalid, will agree the appropriate course of remedial action with them.
 In exceptional cases, IfATE and/or the Regulator or their nominated representative may lead the investigation.

 On conclusion of the investigation, a report detailing the outcome and any required remedial actions will be produced and distributed to the relevant parties.
-CMI's End-Point Assessment Quality Manager retains responsibility for ensuring any remedial actions are undertaken in a timely manner to prevent re-occurrence of any instances of plagiarism, malpractice and/or maladministration.
+CMI's EPA Quality Manager retains responsibility for ensuring any remedial actions are undertaken in a timely manner to prevent re-occurrence of any instances of plagiarism, malpractice and/or maladministration.